 Vulvar cancer stages range from stage I (1) through IV (4).
 In general, the lower the number, the less the cancer has spread.
 A higher number means cancer has spread to lymph nodes or other organs.

 Doctors determine the vulvar cancer stage using different tools.
 These might include:

 - Biopsy (taking a small sample of tissue)

 Cancer of the vulva usually affects the outer vaginal lips.
 Less often, cancer affects the inner vaginal lips, clitoris, or vaginal glands.
-If caught early, we can treat vulvar cancer with high-tech tools that cause little to no harm to your vulva.
+If caught at an early stage, we can treat vulvar cancer with high-tech tools that cause little to no harm to your vulva.